-The proposed model is a modification of a existing one.
-In particular we have modified the estimation of the weights by introducing a pseudoinverse matrix instead of using the extend chained version of the Nadaraja-Watson estimator for updating the weights.
+The proposed model is a modification of an existing one.6 In particular we have modified the estimation of the weights by introducing a pseudoinverse matrix4 instead of using the extend chained version of the Nadaraja-Watson estimator for updating the weights.
 The pseudoinverse method works by resolving the following general system of linear equations:

-$$H W = Y, \tag{10}$$
+$$H W = Y, (27)$$

-where Y is the matrix of output vectors.
-In this equation there appears a Moore-Penrose pseudoinverse $1^2$ in the form of the matrix B, which has the same dimensions as $H^T$ , and that has to satisfy the following four conditions:
+where H is the matrix of the basis functions o design matrix of dimension $numberinput vectors \times number RBF$, Y is the matrix of output vectors of dimension $numberoutput vectors \times 3$, and W is the weights matrix of dimension $number RBF \times 3$.
+The number 3 indicate the three dimensional space of the input and output vectors.
+In this equation there appears a Moore-Penrose pseudoinverse12 in the form of the matrix B, which has the same dimensions as H^T , and that has to satisfy the following four conditions: